Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/5-Digital_Signatures_Advanced/Digital_Signatures_Advanced_slides.md

 BLS signatures are especially useful for aggregated (non-threshold) multi-signatures (but can be used for threshold as well).

-Signatures can be aggregated without advanced agreement upon the signer list, which simplifies automation and makes them useful in consensus.
+Signatures can be aggregated without advance agreement upon the signer list, which simplifies automation and makes them useful in consensus.

 Verifying individual signatures is _slow_, but verifying aggregated ones is relatively fast.